Everyone diagnosed with a chronic disease deserves to know all the treatment options available to them and have a choice in the path they take.

 direct healthcare costs of chronic disease to Canadian healthcare system annually

-Personalized therapeutic nutrition is an individually tailored nutritional intervention designed to manage or reverse patient specific metabolic dysfunctions, medical conditions or their associated symptoms.
+Personalized therapeutic nutrition is a nutritional intervention tailored to the individual and designed to manage or reverse patient-specific metabolic dysfunctions, medical conditions, or associated symptoms.

 While diets and lifestyle interventions have long been associated with preventing disease and promoting general wellness, therapeutic nutrition is more like taking an antibiotic to treat an infection – an intensive, time-limited therapy to improve metabolic health, followed by a long-term lifestyle change designed specifically for the person being treated.

 When it comes to food-based therapy, we know that one size (one way of eating) does not fit all.